-Conversations About Ethics is a series of lectures and discussions about ethics issues presented by the Center for Medical Humanities & Ethics and the Ecumenical Center for Religion and Health through the generous support of Methodist Healthcare Ministries.
+Conversations About Ethics is a series of lectures and discussions about ethics issues presented by the Center for Medical Humanities & Ethics and The Ecumenical Center through the generous support of Methodist Healthcare Ministries.

 When Memory Deceives: Current and emerging trends in memory manipulation

 We depend on memory in daily life.
 It allows us to use the past to help inform the present and future.
 Yet, memory is based on change.
 This is both its virtue and its vice.

 A Little Taste Of Our Resources...

 How Our Brains Make Memories

 The May 2010 Smithsonian Magazine describes the research of Karim Nader into how the act of remembering can change a memory and how each repetition of remembering can potentia…

 The December 2002 issue of Brain and Cognition presents Paul Root Wolpe's analysis of the arguments for and against neurological enhancement and the need to debate issues surr…

 Socioeconomic Status and Blood Pressure Reactivity in Healthy Black Adolescents

 Research in the journal Hypertension tests the impact of the socioeconomic status of both one's family and neighborhood by measuring blood pressure reactivity in healthy adole…